Sreys10/Movies_Recommender/README.md

 ## 2. Get Recommendations:
 Enter your favorite movie or a list of movies you like, and the system will provide you with a list of recommended movies based on your input.

+# Model Training
+The recommendation model is trained using vectorization techniques to analyze and understand movie features and user preferences.
+The trained model is then saved using Pickle for easy deployment.

+# Contributing
+We welcome contributions to improve the Movie Recommender System!
+If you have any suggestions or enhancements, feel free to open an issue or submit a pull request.

+# License
+This project is licensed under the MIT License.
+See the LICENSE file for details.